 - This applies to all faculty listed in the application.

-- Priority will be granted to applicants who did not receive a PEG grant the previous year.
+- Priority will be granted to pre-tenure, tenure-track applicants and to applicants who have not previously received a PEG grant.

-Funds requested for equipment, supplies, or travel should include a budget narrative and supporting documents specifying item details and costs.
+All proposals must include a budget narrative and supporting documents specifying budget item details and costs.

-Projects that involve the use of human subjects requires that approval by the University’s Institutional Review Board (IRB) be submitted with the PEG application.
+Projects that involve the use of human or animal subjects require that an application to the University’s Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) be submitted prior to or concurrent with the PEG application.